calledit/google-cloud-compute-auto-manage-snapshots/README.md

 1. Create an instance on GCP select the correct service account
 1. ssh in to the instance:
 1. sudo apt-get install php git
 1. edit /etc/fstab make sure that /media/gcp_backups is mounted to a offsite nfs server that has daily snapshots.
+And make sure that /tmp/ is a tempfs/ramdsik as offsite_backup writes loots of temp data to /tmp.
 1. cd /opt
 1. git clone https://github.com/calledit/google-cloud-compute-auto-manage-snapshots
 1. crontab -e

 create cronjob entrys: